wp-plugins/xspf-playlists-generator/readme.txt

 head towards XSPF Radios HQ and [create directly your playlist](http://radios.pencil2d.org/wordpress/wp-admin/post-new.php?post_type=playlist) there !

 = Create a new playlist =
+*(Requires a basic knowledge of CSS and HTML)*
 In the Wordpress backend, you can create/manage playlists in the "Playlist Parsers" section of the left menu.
 It works like regular posts (add your playlist title, description, featured image...), but there is a new metabox (Playlist Parser Wizard) under the editor :
 Fill the informations required (tracklist URL, tracks selector, ...) then save your post.

 You can also check an option to compare tracks data to [MusicBrainz](http://musicbrainz.org/) entries, which try to get more accurate metadatas for the tracks (but is slower).
-Other options are available under Playlist Parsers > Options
+Other options are available under Playlist Parsers > Options.

 = Demo =